-Below you will find brief descriptions of the current interventions that FLAMEnet team members have worked to develop and implement in their classrooms.
+Below you will find brief descriptions and instructions for the current interventions that FLAMEnet team members have worked to develop and implement in their classrooms.
 Each intervention focuses broadly on developing students’ abilities to navigate scientific challenges and failures in undergraduate STEM learning contexts.
-If you would like more information on these interventions, or are interested in implementing them in your own class, please contact the program managers at email@example.com.
+If you would like more information on these interventions, or are interested in implementing them in your own class, please contact the program managers at firstname.lastname@example.org.

-Implementation context: Implemented in lab Lab or CURE courses where students routinely encounter research failures (e.g., a failed DNA extraction), challenge, or ambiguity.
+Implementation context: Implemented in Lab or CURE courses where students routinely encounter research failures (e.g., a failed DNA extraction), challenge, or ambiguity.